CumulusNetworks/cldemo-lnv-to-evpn/README.md

 1. First lets get the new EVPN BGP address family configuration staged.
 We have to enable this everwhere we had LNV running so this will mean the leafs, spines, and exit(routing) nodes.
 The spines will learn the EVPN Type-2 and Type-3 routes from the leafs, and then distribute the routes to the other EVPN enabled neighbors.
 It's only really two things.
 One, activate the l2vpn evpn address family for each neighbor.
 Then, enable advertise-all-vni.

-Remeber, This won't take effect until we issue the 'net commit'
+Remember, these NCLU changes won't take effect until we issue the 'net commit' at a later step.

+Note: Repetitive output will be omitted for brevity and indicated by <snip>

 ```
 cumulus@oob-mgmt-server:~/lnv-to-evpn$ ansible vtep -a 'net add bgp l2vpn evpn neighbor swp51-52 activate'